RadekBucki/ADoTO-AI/README.md

 #### Below are the steps to configure project for Ubuntu 22.04:

-- Verify your python version:
+- Verify your Python version:

 ```bash
 python3 --version